Getting a Business Credit Card When You Have No Revenue

 The Personal Guarantee Question

 Most small business credit cards issued to companies without an established credit history require a personal guarantee.
 This means that if the business cannot pay, the issuer can come after you personally.
-It is worth understanding before you sign.
-For most starting businesses, it is not a reason to avoid the card — it is simply the actual terms of the product.
+Understand that before you sign.
+For most starting businesses, it is not a reason to avoid the card.
+It is simply the actual terms of the product.
 Treating business and personal liability as fully separate in the early stage of a small business is often not accurate regardless of what the credit card says.